Forest Glen (Qld)

 Forest Glen ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Forest Glen's cultural diversity was found to be below average, with 78.2% of its population born in Australia, 88.4% being citizens, and 95.7% speaking English only at home.
-Christianity was the main religion in Forest Glen, comprising 54.1% of people, compared to None% across Rest of Qld.
+Forest Glen's cultural diversity was below average, with 78.2% of its population born in Australia, 88.4% being citizens, and 95.7% speaking English only at home.
+Christianity was the predominant religion, comprising 54.1% of Forest Glen's population, compared to 52.2% across the rest of Queensland.
 The top three ancestry groups were English (35.7%), Australian (27.1%), and Scottish (9.2%).

 Frequently Asked Questions - Diversity